Goleta Slough: Historic use

 "It is estimated that Native American peoples began inhabiting the area some 9,000 years ago.
 Early European explorers used the embayment as an anchorage for large ships until the 1860s.
 The severe winter storms of 1861/62 filled the embayment with sediment.
 Agricultural development in the slough began in the 1870s and the following decades saw the construction of berms, levees and roads to further facilitate agricultural development.
-In 1928 a landing strip was established in the northeastern portion of the slough, which was expanded in 1942-43 for construction of the Marine Corps Air Station, now the Municipal Airport."
+In 1928 a landing strip was established in the northeastern portion of the slough, which was expanded in 1942-43 for construction of the Marine Corps Air Station Santa Barbara.
+It became inactive in 1946 and the Santa Barbara Airport was established.

-The Marine station, known as Marine Corps Air Station Santa Barbara, became inactive in 1946.

 Adjacent use

 Goleta Slough is almost entirely surrounded by urban development, some of which extends into the wetlands.
 This includes the municipal airport to the north, the sewage treatment plant and the Southern California Gas Company's La Goleta Gas Field to the east, a public beach between the ocean and the slough, the campus of UC Santa Barbara to the south and west, and residential and light industrial operations to the north and west.